Deterministic WooCommerce execution infrastructure

 Explore the system

-- Architecture — subsystem boundaries, execution invariants, observability model, and failure handling
+- Architecture — subsystem boundaries, execution invariants, immutable snapshots, observability model, and failure handling

-- Documentation — implementation reference, operational tooling, cache configuration, and debugging
+- Documentation — Core and Render service setup, operational tooling, cache configuration, and debugging

 Request an assessment

-FlxWoo provides engineering assessments of existing WooCommerce checkout systems — identifying structural gaps in field coordination, validation coverage, cache configuration, and operational observability.
+FlxWoo provides engineering assessments of existing WooCommerce checkout systems — identifying structural gaps in field coordination, validation coverage, idempotency risks, cache configuration, and operational observability.

 Request assessment